 Ghana braids also known as banana cornrows, are created by using hair or extensions that touch the scalp.
 It’s super easy to create your own Ghana braids as long as you know all the right tips and tricks (and of course, we got those covered here)!

 So without further ado, here are our favorite and most popular Ghana braids and braiding styles, loved by our braiding community along with our dedicated readers worldwide.

-make sure to let us know which Ghana braiding style is your favorite by leaving a reply in the comments.
+Make sure to let us know which Ghana braiding style is your favorite by leaving a reply in the comments.

 1. Long Ghana Braids

-This image shows you exactly how voluptuous extensions make your hair appear.
+This image shows you exactly how great extensions can make your hair appear.
 Hair extensions plus Ghana braids are the perfect recipe for giving your hair length and thickness.

 2. Ghana Braids With High Bun